Bangkok (Day 4) – Jim Thompson House & Suan Pakkad Palace

 Headless Buddha at Jim Thompson House Museum, Bangkok

 This statue of the Buddha has the head missing.
-It’s centuries old, and was highly priced by thompson himself.
+It’s centuries old, and was highly priced by Thompson himself.

 Stencil for making sarong